tyleryouk/lookaheadadder/README.md

-Assignment #8 	Due: March 18, 2022
-PLEASE SUBMIT YOUR WORK AS A SINGLE pdf DOCUMENT ON CANVAS.
 Part 1: Problems (30 pts)
 1. (6 pts) Implement the following functions using only 74x138 binary decoders and NAND gates.
 𝐹𝐹 = (3,4,5,6,7)